Rokfor/rokfor-slim/README.md

 GET /api/contributions/1/14-5?query=New+York

-    Searches for all contributions within issue 1 and chapters 14 and 5 for the String "New York"
+    Searches for all contributions within issue 1 and chapters 14 and 5 for the String "New York".

 GET /api/contributions/12/19?limit=10&offset=20

     Returns 10 contributions of issue 12 and chapter 19 starting after contribution 20.

 GET /api/contributions/5-6-7/1-2-3?sort=date:desc&data=Title|Subtitle

-    Returns all contributions of issue 5, 6 and 7 and chapter 1, 2 and 3 ordered
-    by date, descending.
+    Returns all contributions of issue 5, 6 and 7 and chapter 1, 2 and 3 ordered by date, descending.
 Additionally, populates each contribution entry with the content of the fields Title and Subtitle.

 GET /api/contributions/1/1?populate=true&verbose=true

     Returns all contributions of chapter 1 and issue 1.
 Adds all fields to each contribution and additionally prints a lot of information to each field and contribution.

 **Loading a single contribution:**